moderndatacompany/dataos.info/docs/resources/stacks/flash/recipes/talos.md

-# How to Use Cached Datasets to Create Talos APIs?
+# How to consume cached datasets via Talos APIs?

 To expose cached datasets as Data APIs via [Talos APIs](/resources/stacks/talos/), follow these steps to configure Flash as the data source for your Talos API.